keleshev/schema/README.md

 >>> Schema(set([int, float])).validate(set([5, 7, 8, 'not int or float here']))
 Traceback (most recent call last):
 ...
-SchemaExit: 'not int or float here' should be instance of <type 'float'>
+SchemaError: 'not int or float here' should be instance of <type 'float'>

 ```